kartonfarkas/api_docs/source/use_cases/transactional_emails/external_id_key.rst

       "external_id": "789"
    }

-Where
+Where:

 * *key_id* is the ID of the key field of the contact.
 We are using the key id of the **externalID** field you identified during the preparation.
 For a list of available Field IDs, see :doc:`../../suite/appendices/system_fields`.
-* *external_id* is the value of the key field, your ‘external ID’ in this case.
+* *external_id* is the value of the key field, your ‘external ID’ in this case

 Retrieve external event IDs by querying all external events on the API (see :doc:`../../suite/external_events/external_event_list`).
 For further information about triggering external events, see :doc:`../../suite/external_events/external_event_trigger`.